kevinthomasorourke/jekyll-now/_posts/2018-03-10-Development.md

 ---

 ## Intro
-Before getting in to what's what thought I'd but a few thoughts down about my experience in software development.
+Before getting in to what's what thought I'd put a few thoughts down about my experience in software development.
 It's just my opinion and I'll throw in more as and when I think of things that I think work or don't.
 It isn't the de-facto way of doing things.

 ### C# Software Development